The DVLA and Selling Your Car

 Informing the DVLA when you have sold your car

-It’s extremely important to inform the DVLA as soon as you have sold your car.
-Otherwise you will still be on record as the registered keeper.
+Sold your car?
+It’s extremely important to inform the DVLA as soon as the transaction has happened, otherwise, you will still be on record as the registered keeper of the vehicle.
 And that means you’ll be responsible if the car isn’t registered properly and taxed.
-It also means speeding fines and other legal penalties will be coming through your letterbox.

 If it’s a private sale, you’ll need to fill in Section 6 of your V5C document for the new keeper, including their name and address if they live in Great Britain.